raganwald/raganwald.github.com/_posts/2016-07-16-why-are-mixins-considered-harmful.md

 Using either helper functions or symbols for private methods and properties will cut down on dependencies, but if we want to do something about _implicit_ dependencies, we need to rethink mixins altogether.

-We'll do that in the next post.
+We'll do that in [the next post][next].

+[next]: http://raganwald.com/2016/07/20/prefer-composition-to-inheritance.html "From Mixins to Object Composition"

 ---